jsummers/oldunzip/readme-ozunshrink.txt

 The library does not do any CRC validation of the decompressed data.
 Your program can, and probably should, implement such a feature.

+At a minimum, this library is intended to support any Shrink-compressed file that can be created by PKZIP 0.90 through 1.10 for DOS, assuming it can be successfully decompressed by PK(UN)ZIP 1.10.
+Ideally it will support all valid Shrink-compressed files, but it's not clear that the specification is detailed enough to precisely define what is and is not a valid file.